AHMEDALOLAWYI/Computer-Pointer-Controller-/README.md

 https://docs.openvinotoolkit.org/latest/omz_models_intel_face_detection_adas_binary_0001_description_face_detection_adas_binary_0001.html

 ## Benchmarks

-*TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
-Your benchmarks can include: model loading time, input/output processing time, model inference time etc.
-The results provided for this section of the project is collected based on running multiple model percisions on CPU and are recorded as following:
+The results provided for this section of the project is collected based on running multiple model percisions on CPU and GPU for an INTEL with CPU I5-6500 results are recorded as following:

 1. Model Percision : FP32
    Total inference time in seconds 65  and time for loading the model is 1.7
 2. Model Percision : FP16
-   Total inference time in seconds 79 and time for loading the mode is 1.3 On the other hand the following results were obtained for running the model on GPU and are recorded as following:
+   Total inference time in seconds 79 and time for loading the model is 1.3

+On the other hand the following results were obtained for running the model on GPU and are recorded as following:

+1. Model Percision : FP32
+  Total inference time in seconds 67 and time for loading the model is 54
+2. Model Percision : FP16
+  Total inference time in seconds 73 and time for loading the model is 51

+Through reading the results above it is clear that it took longer total inference time for both CPU and GPU for a model percision of FP16 while it took less time to load  the model for FP16.
+Also, based on the results for a model percision of CPU FP32 it has tootal leess inference time in seconds than a GPU with FP32 .
+However, the model accuracy will decrease as a result of decreasing the the percision.
+The loading time is always less for a model percion of FP16 .

 ## Results